chriscz/pysorter/README.md

 Sorts files in a directory into predefined directories according to their filetype.

-pySorter sorts files in a given directory into predefined directories according to their file type. pySorter makes use of python's shutil library to move files and directories.
+pySorter sorts files in a given directory into predefined directories according to their file type. pySorter makes use of python's shutil library to move_dir files and directories.
 As stated in the documentation, the shutil library may not copy all file metadata.

 ## Requirements